ed22699/Obsidian/PhD/Sources/Sources Index.md

 Where file != this.file
 ```

-- hard negatives are commonly used to strengthen cross-model alignment by providing confusing mismatched samples - MARS
+- hard negatives are commonly used to strengthen cross-model alignment by providing confusing mismatched samples - [[JungMARSWhat2026]]